FlorentCLMichel/quetta/manual.typ

 === Capital letters

 There is, as far as I am aware, no standard way to write capital letters in Tengwar.
-One possible option is to use bold to denote a capital letter:
+One option is to use bold to denote a capital letter:

 #v(paragraph-skip-b)